jdaw1/penrose_tiling/text/json.md

     - integer `Length`, if the path is `Closed` the `Length` being one of 5, 15, 25, 55, 105, 215, 425, 855, 1705, 3415, 6825, 13655, 27305, 54615, 109225, 218455, 436905, 873815, 1747625, 3495255, 6990505, 13981015, 27962025, 55924055, 111848105, 223696215, 447392425, 894784855, &hellip;,&nbsp; =&nbsp;(2<small><sup>*n*</sup></small>&nbsp;&minus;&nbsp;(&minus;1)<small><sup>*n*</sup></small>)&times;5&frasl;3;
     - numbers `CentreX`, `CentreY`, `MinX`, `MaxX`, `MinY`, `MaxY` (using British spelling);
     - integer `RhPathStart`, being the rhombus in this path for which `WithinPathNum` is `0`;
-    - integer `rhId_PathCentreFurthest`, being one of the rhombii that is furthest from the centre (for closed paths, `RhPathStart` being one of those that is closest).
+    - integer `rhId_PathCentreFurthest`, being one of the rhombi that is furthest from the centre (for closed paths, `RhPathStart` being one of those that is closest).
     - integer `PathStatId`, being the zero-based pointer into the array `PathStats` (described below).

 * Each element of `Paths`, that is a `Closed` path of `Length` &Equal; `5`, also contains: